 Stevenson’s School of Design, Arts, and Communication offers competitive portfolio-based scholarships to high school seniors and transfer students who plan to major in Fashion Design, Film & Moving Image, or Graphic Design.
 Six to eight scholarships per program will be awarded to students starting in these majors at Stevenson.
 Awards are $2,000 and can be combined with a Stevenson merit-based scholarship award from Admissions.
 Awards are renewable for four years.

 After the submission deadline, all portfolios submitted will be reviewed and scholarship finalists will be selected.
 Scholarship finalists will be invited to campus to meet with faculty for an interview.
 At that time, finalists will be asked to bring a resume and portfolio.
 Applicants for Fashion Design will also be asked to bring two sample garments.

 Is a portfolio required for admission?

 No, a portfolio is not required.
-Students majoring in Fashion Design, Film & Moving Image, and Visual Communication Design are able to submit a portfolio and will automatically be considered for a scholarship if all required materials are received by the posted deadlines.
+Students majoring in Fashion Design, Film & Moving Image, and Graphic Design are able to submit a portfolio and will automatically be considered for a scholarship if all required materials are received by the posted deadlines.

 How will I know if I am a contender for the scholarships?